ZijieZhao/see/see_again.md

 From this plot, we could see that oceanic region off eastern Tasmania in austral summer during 2015/2016 is dominated by intense MHWs, which has been already well discussed in Oliver et al. (2016).

-Let's also have a look of MCS time series during 1994.
+Let's also have a look at MCS time series during 1994.

 ```
 % Have a look of MCS events in grid (1,2) during 1994